refena/refena/documentation/redux.md

 You can do this by implementing a `GlobalAction`.

-This type of action does not belong to any notifier and therefore has no state.
+These actions do not belong to any notifier and therefore have no state.

 Inside the action, you can access `ref` to dispatch other actions or to read other providers.